Amaretto Roasted Acorn Squash with butter and brown sugar has a buttery, almond flavor that makes this the perfect side dish for Thanksgiving.

 Acorn squash isn’t something I regularly make for no other reason than I didn’t really eat a lot of it growing up and wasn’t sure I would like it.
 In fact, when a family friend gave my in-laws some from their farm, they passed some along to me.

-I wasn’t sure what I was going to do with it at the time, but they told me about a recipe that one of their friends (who has since passed away) used to make by adding a little butter, sugar and Amaretto to it; then bake it.
+I wasn’t sure what I was going to do with it at the time, but they told me about a recipe that one of their friends used to make.
+They added a little butter, sugar and Amaretto to it; then baked it.
 It sounded perfect to me!

 How do I make roasted acorn squash?